ucdavis/FairMLCourse/Blog.md

 * We will cease having Quizzes.

 * Instead, I will take over the Interactive Homework Grading, which Yuyi would have done.
-(Recall:  She will first run a script to check the accuracy of your code, then give you a second grade based on how you do in Interactive Grading.
-Your overall grade for that assignment will then be a combination of the two grades.)
-The Homework weight in your course grade will be expanded accordingly.
+Recall:  The original plan was that Yuyi would first run a script to check the accuracy of your code, then give you a second grade based on how you do in Interactive Grading.
+Your overall grade for that assignment wpi;f then be a combination of the two grades.
+But now I would be asking the questions in Interactive Grading instead of Yuyi.)
+The Homework weight in your course grade would be expanded accordingly.

 What do you think of this proposal?
 Mind you, **don't jump to the conclusion that this way will be easier.**  I will ask penetrating